• Contact Info

 Primary Instructor - Spring 2021 / Spring 2024

 Examines how people of North America, from precolonial times to the present, interact with, altered, and thought about the natural world.
-Key themes include Native American land uses; colonization and ecological imperialism; environmental impacts of food and agriculture; industrialization, urbanization and pollution; energy transitions; cultures of environmental appreciation; the growth of the conversation and environmental movements.
+Key themes include Native American land uses; colonization and ecological imperialism; environmental impacts of food and agriculture; industrialization, urbanization and pollution; energy transitions; cultures of environmental appreciation; the growth of the conservation and environmental movements.

 • HIST 4930 - History Internship